40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $75-$300 depending on location and day of week (weekends are more expensive)

-Permits & Reservations: A special activity permit is required for weddings and events.
+Permits & reservations: A special activity permit is required for weddings and events.
 Contact Colorado Parks & Wildlife

-Up Flagstaff Mountain, not far from Halfway House, you’ll find another outdoor wedding ceremony option!
+Why couples love it: Up Flagstaff Mountain, not far from Halfway House, you’ll find another outdoor wedding ceremony option!
 This site offers sweeping views of Boulder, and the amphitheater seating is surrounded by trees, creating a cozy and secluded atmosphere.
 Before or after your ceremony, take a little hike on some nearby hiking trails!
 You can reserve this site for up to 100.

 Accessibility: Wheelchair accessible ceremony site.
 Available between May 1st and October 30th.